 Forms and Readiness of the Small Business Administration (“SBA”) and the Lender

 Forms and Process: As of October 9, 2020, there are three types of loan forgiveness application forms: Form 3508, Form 3508EZ, and Form 3508S.
 Form 3508S was posted on October 8, 2020, for PPP loans of $50,000 or less.
-Neither of the first two forms has been updated since June 16, 2020, and all three of the forms have an expiration of October 31, 2020 (on October 13, 2020, the SBA noted that the expiration date will be extended, and when approved, the same forms with the new expiration date will be posted).
+Neither of the first two forms has been updated since June 16, 2020, and all three of the forms have rolling expiration dates to the end of the current month (on October 13, 2020, the SBA noted that the expiration date will be extended, and when approved, the same forms with the new expiration date will be posted).
 In addition, there are legislative proposals to reduce this paperwork and streamline the process for loans under $150,000.
 As such, we expect changes to these loan forgiveness applications.

 SBA Timing: The SBA opened up its new platform to accept PPP forgiveness submissions from lenders on August 10, 2020, subject to extension if any new legislative amendments to the forgiveness process necessitate changes to the system.
 We expect further legislative changes.